nikokozak/mnemo/README.md

 start and to stop the service locally.
 This can be found in `resources`.

 TODO:
+- Split up logic for svelte components in neater fashion (store for every component)
+- Consider switch to Vue
 - Tests for manager, prioritize over unit tests.
 - Tests and specs for functions we created.
-- Content editor svelte component.